MartinLidh/sonar-maven-plugin/README.md

 ## set-sonar-execution-start
 *This will call sonar via the API, look for the last run timestamp and store it in the 'sonar.execution.start' property.
 When there was no last run configuration found, the timestamp will be set to now.
-When the 'sonar.execution.start' property is set, the [validate-qualitygate goal](validate-qualitygate) will use it to verify that the new run has ended.
+When the 'sonar.execution.start' property is set, the [validate-qualitygate](https://github.com/VandeperreMaarten/sonar-maven-plugin#validate-qualitygate) will use it to verify that the new run has ended.

 ##### Required properties
 1. **sonar.host.url** : the root url of the sonar server.